 The Future lesson

 Sometimes we need a lesson on the fly, and we need it to be straightforward and effective.
 It’s part of the job, that time is against us, and we simply can’t prepare an intricate ESL lesson with many stages and activities that suit all the methodology we were taught in our teacher-training courses.
 It happens.
 So here is an idea that has served me well, time and time again and that has plenty of potential to build on for a follow up lesson.
 You can speed it for an hour lesson or take your sweet sweet time (milk it) for a couple of lessons.
 Either way, students will benefit greatly from it and best of all, you can use it for pretty much any level from intermediate to proficiency students.
+For the video episode on this subject/lesson idea click here.

 The future is a topic covered in every course book you will use for your lessons because it relates to a tense.
 Additionally, it can cover lots of fantastic topic-vocabulary on technology in particular.
 Here are some other topic vocabulary themes: